 Supporting local takes on a whole new meaning in the Okanagan where area farmers grow some of the freshest and most flavourful produce around.
 Purchasing from farms and markets is not only delicious, but it’s also sustainable, supporting the local economy and creating less travel for your food, which in turn helps the environment.
 The abundance of fresh fruit and vegetables during fall harvest—think apples, pears, late-harvest tomatoes, winter squash, and more—coupled with scrumptious recipes from local (and visiting) chefs and culinary aficionados will have you eating well and sustainably throughout the day, all season long.

 Why not start your day off with a hearty meal made with fresh Okanagan fruit?
 Pick up some local pears for the Cinnamon Pear Pancakes recipe from the Out of the Orchard cookbook, written by bestselling author and food editor, Julie Van Rosendaal—they are light with a touch of sweetness from the pear.
-If you prefer a more savoury breakfast, with just a hint of sweetness, the Potato Apple “Cake” recipe from The Okanagan Table—written by award-winning Chef Rod Butters, co-owner of RauDZ Regional Table—topped with farm fresh eggs will do the trick.
+If you prefer a more savoury breakfast, with just a hint of sweetness, the Potato Apple “Cake” recipe from The Okanagan Table—written by award-winning Chef Rod Butters, who co-owns several acclaimed Okanagan Valley restaurants, including RauDZ Regional Table and Sunny's - A Modern Diner—topped with farm fresh eggs will do the trick.

 As the temperature drops—though it never gets too cold with the Okanagan’s mild winters—digging into a bowl of delicious, savoury soup for lunch is a no-brainer.
 Combining two staple fall items, Chef Mark Filatow of Waterfront Wines offers up this step-by-step recipe for Ambrosia Apple and Roasted Squash Soup.
 Fun fact: The Ambrosia apple was registered by the Mennell family in 1993 after it was discovered on their orchard south of Kelowna in the Similkameen Valley.